jaideepchilukuri/jaideepch/fsrdev-extension/README.md

 The Inject tool allows you to insert the Web SDK on any page that you visit in your browser.
 A separate setting is also available to suppress the loading of any native Web SDK implementations on the site (1).
 This SDK suppression **will not** disable SDK's that have been injected using this extension.
 This allows the injection of new code on sites that already have an SDK deployment.
 Suppression will block native legacy, hosted, and on-prem implementations.

-To inject a new SDK Simply select either the staging or production instance, and enter a valid site key.
+To inject a new SDK Simply select the container, and enter a valid site key.
 Reload the target page to run injection.
 Injection happens at page load, so be sure to refresh in your browser when injecting in single page applications.

 Injection can be used in combination with the Redirect tools as well, if modifications are needed to the injected SDK.